davidje13/typescript-eslint-converter/README.md

 * `indent`
   - This rule is disabled by default due to [typescript-eslint#1824](https://github.com/typescript-eslint/typescript-eslint/issues/1824).
-  - If you want to enable indentation linting, add an explicit `@typescript/indent` rule.
+  - If you want to enable indentation linting, use the `indent` option (described above).